getNamedChannelData hangs when asked for a date before start of folder

 Probably the latter is easiest for us - could you point me to a link to download the nucondb source?

-#3 Updated by Marc Mengel almost 5 years ago
+#3 Updated by Marc Mengel over 5 years ago

 I put the latest up here in the project "files" page:

-#5 Updated by Philip Rodrigues almost 5 years ago
+#5 Updated by Philip Rodrigues over 5 years ago

 OK, I see that they are both needed, so I renamed ifbeam.c to ifbeam_c.c (following the header file ifbeam_c.h).